John-Ling/johnling.me/blog/articles/entering-a-hackathon/index.md

 After a quick LinkedIn search prior to pitching all of the participants within the categories except the "Best First Year" were 2nd or 3rd year students.
 It would make more sense for the university to award the higher prizes to the Master's, 2nd and 3rd year students since it would benefit their resumes since they were the ones actively looking for jobs or internships which is completely fair.

 I realised that as first year students were probably weren't even in consideration for the big prizes and were limited to the first year prize.
-At that point the focus was on winning the "Best First Year" prize and maybe one of the other prizes for either "Best Product" or "Most Innovative"
+At that point the focus was on winning the "Best First Year" prize and maybe one of the other prizes for either "Best Product" or "Most Innovative".

+ok ok huffing over

 ## Conclusion